Get Your Dive Computer Settings Right!

 Read The Instructions!

 Simple as that, every computer will come with an instruction manual to make sure you get your settings correct.
 Even if you’ve purchased your computer second hand you will find the instruction manual freely available online.
-If you need a little help with that, we’ve put links to some of the more popular computers below.
-The links will take you directly to the manufacturers page.
+Many modern computers will also have regular software updates so keep up to date by downloading the app that will come with your computer.

 Posted in Scuba Diving For Beginners on .